shyamkanth/Placements/Stack/README.md

 `st.empty();`

 ## Implentation using array
-First create a class named `Stack` create one array and two variables, one that holds the value of top and second one is size.
+First create a class named `Stack` and inside that class create one array and two variables, one that holds the value of top and second one is size.
 ```
 int *arr;
 int size;